fpetruschke/gettingStarted-FatFree/README.md

 #10.StructureII

 Let's expand our app structure like following:
-(_Note: This is just, how I like it.
+(_Note: This is just how I like it.
 You can do whatever you want.
-But beware: You must adjust your routes._)
+But beware: You must adjust your routes and always keep in mind your own app structure when going through following chapters._)

 ```
 F index.php